scott45/flask-assessment/README.md

 > cd packer-scripts

-And remember to edit and put self credentials
+And remember to edit and put self credentials to reflect your account.

 ## Verify Packer.json file;